 “Studio B” Ice Rink

 I wish I’d gotten a photo of this, but unfortunately I forgot.
 The Liberty of the Seas has a real ice rink on Deck 3 forward, a feature found on several RCCL ships.
 On sea days, you can actually try your luck at ice skating – and it’s free!
 Maximum capacity is 50 passengers at a time, and the ship offers 50-minute sessions roughly every 2 hours.
 RCCL also showcased two figure skating performances during our sailing, and my mom and I checked it out one evening.
 No, it’s not Olympic quality, but a neat extra unique to Royal Caribbean.
+On the other hand, those who are interested in skateboarding, they can grab one of those products from The Float Life Onewheel GT to improve their experience.

 Cheesy name, yes, but “Casino Royale” is the name of the ship’s on-board casino, Deck 4 mid-ship.
 I managed to not spend a single minute playing at the casino.
 Guess having a kid makes you old and washed up really quick.
 Anyway, the casino has a variety of slots and table games, with reasonable minimums at the tables.
 They even have a few interesting games like single-deck blackjack.
 Just remember to bring enough cash, lest you enjoy getting fleeced by the ship’s ATM.